elidoran/cosmos-blaze-this/README.md

 1. `event` - when it's an event listener
 2. `args` - when it's a helper, event listener, or a `functions` function receiving arguments
 3. `hash` - when it's a helper and an object is provided to the helper.
 The `hash` property is extracted from the `Spacebars.kw` argument and provided in the `this`; the `Spacebars.kw` object is removed from the args
-3. `subscribe` - when it's a lifecycle listener (created and rendered)
+4. `subscribe` - when it's a lifecycle listener (created and rendered)
-4. `autorun` - when it's a lifecycle listener (created and rendered)
+5. `autorun` - when it's a lifecycle listener (created and rendered)
+6. functions specified via the `template.functions()` function or an added profile

 ## Usage